tanabee/gas-codelab/docs/codelab.md

 Visit Apps Script reference.
 GmailThread class has [getMessages()](https://developers.google.com/apps-script/reference/gmail/gmail-thread#getmessages) method and it returns Array of GmailMessage.
 Click **GmailMessagge** link and see the methods.

 ![GmailMessage reference](img/en/reference-gmailmessage.png)
 it has getSubject, getBody, getFrom, getTo, getDate and many retrieving methods.
-We can get values we want using `GmailThread.getMessages()`.
+We can get message values from result of `GmailThread.getMessages()`.

 In this time, we use the first message of the threads.
 Retrieve message and show logs.